Updated: April 10, 2026

 • Your headphone name — Bluetooth Hands-free → Bluetooth headset

-• DELL U2722D — HDMI → audio output through your monitor
+• DELL U2722D — HDMI → audio through your monitor

 4. Click the device you want as your default.
-The change applies instantly — no restart or OK button needed in Windows 11.
+The change applies instantly.

 5. You will hear audio shift to that device immediately if something is playing.

-Bluetooth has two entries?
-This is normal and confusing.
-Bluetooth headphones typically appear twice: once as Headphones (high-quality stereo audio, A2DP profile) and once as Hands-Free AG Audio (lower quality, used for calls with microphone).
-Always choose the Headphones entry for music and general audio.
-The Hands-Free entry sacrifices sound quality to enable the microphone — only use it if you need the mic active during a call.
+Bluetooth showing two entries?
+This is normal.
+Bluetooth headphones appear twice: Headphones (high-quality stereo, A2DP profile) and Hands-Free AG Audio (lower quality, enables microphone).
+Always choose the Headphones entry for music.
+The Hands-Free entry sacrifices sound quality to enable the microphone — only use it during calls if you need the mic.

 Step 3: Use the Classic Sound Control Panel for Full Control